mfenniak/dynamodb_fdw/README.md

 Here you're providing the AWS access keys that will be used to access AWS, and a password that you can use to connect to Postgres.
 Any other options supported by the [docker standard PostgreSQL image](https://hub.docker.com/_/postgres) can also be used.

 Once running, you can con use any PostgreSQL client to access the DB and start running SQL.

-The docker container has a pre-built foreign table called `dynamodb` with this structure:
+Next you have to create one PostgreSQL table for every remote DynamoDB table that you want to interact with.
+DynamoDB is a schema-less system except for the partition & sort keys; and dynamodb_fdw represents that accurately by providing most of the data in a `document` json field.
+Your table schema should look like this:

 ```
-CREATE FOREIGN TABLE dynamodb (
+CREATE FOREIGN TABLE fdwtest2 (
     oid TEXT,
-    region TEXT,
-    table_name TEXT,
     partition_key TEXT,
     sort_key TEXT,
     document JSON NOT NULL
+) SERVER multicorn_dynamo OPTIONS (
+    aws_region 'us-west-2',
+    table_name 'fdwtest2'
-) server multicorn_dynamo;
+)
 ```

 The fields in this table are:
 - `oid`
-  - a composite primary key of `region`, `table_name`, `partition_key`, and `sort_key` used because multicorn (Python FDW wrapper) only supports a single column for write operations.
-Basically, ignore this.
+  - a composite primary key of `partition_key`, and `sort_key` used because multicorn (Python FDW wrapper) only supports a single column for write operations.
+Basically, ignore this, though.
-- `region`
-  - AWS region name, eg. `us-west-2`; you *must* filter on this when querying `dynamodb`
-- `table_name`
-  - DynamoDB table name, eg. `my-dynamodb-table`; you *must* filter on this when querying `dynamodb`
 - `partition_key`
   - the partition key of the DynamoDB table.
 Only string partition keys are supported currently.
 It is highly recommended that when querying `dynamodb`, you provide an exact `partition_key` query condition.
 - `sort_key`